Diglossia: Gender-based diglossia

 In Ghana, a dialect called "Student Pidgin" was traditionally used by men in all-male secondary schools, though an ever-increasing number of female students are now also using it due to social change.

 Gender-based oral speech variations are found in Arabic-speaking communities.
 Makkan males are found to adopt more formal linguistic variants in their WhatsApp messages than their female counterparts, who tend to use more informal "locally prestigious" linguistic variants.

 Among Garifuna (Karif) speakers in Central America, men and women often have different words for the same concepts.

 In Ireland, deaf men and women studied in two separate schools throughout the 19th and 20th centuries.
 Lack of contact between the two groups led to the development of gender-specific varieties of Irish Sign Language.

 In specific languages

 Arabic

 Arabic is the primary language spoken in the Arab world, which encompasses the Middle East and much of North Africa.
 While the standard Arabic form is known as Modern Standard Arabic (MSA), over 30 varieties of Arabic are assigned codes by the ISO, which arise from influence from other languages.
 Colloquial Arabic is used in everyday conversations, whereas MSA is used in formal settings, such as in writing and media.
 Children often learn colloquial (regionalized) Arabic through immersion, with MSA being later taught formally in school.

+Chinese

+Chinese languages are the primary languages spoken in China.
+Throughout the country, Standard Chinese has heavily influenced local languages through diglossia, replacing them entirely in some cases, especially among younger people in urban areas.
+Recent linguistics research draws parallels between the Chinese-specific experience of diglossia to the Greek experience with Koiné language, with a northern Mandarin koineization experience (centered around the Beijing dialect) being distinct from the Southern Mandarin koineization experience (centered around the Nanjing or Kaifeng dialect).

+The advent of the modern diglossia phenomenon is further accelerated by a pre-existing feature of the Chinese language, where most Chinese language varieties already distinguish between the written and spoken vernacular forms, which includes all varieties of Mandarin and non-Mandarin Chinese; as a part of this concept, Chinese language distinguishes between 文 (wén), which refers to the written script or literature of a language, and 语/語 (yǔ), which refers to the spoken language.